Lamp House Music offer a fun, safe and creative environment for pupils of all ages, in which to develop an understanding and appreciation of music.

-Whilst the music teachers at Lamp House Music are highly dependable, if a tutor must be absent we will provide cover from another tutor within the team.
+Whilst the music teachers at Lamp House Music are highly dependable, if a tutor must be absent, cover from another tutor will be provided.
 On an extremely rare occasion where cover is impossible and a tutor can not be provided – payment would not be expected.

 Since graduating, Callum has been tutoring pupils privately and also working for the Dads Rock Academy in Edinburgh, assisting children and their parents as they work towards their annual end of year show.